u0d7i/u0d7i.github.io/_posts/2017-02-21-expanding-storage.md

 ---

 Never thought I could fill out 2TB of local storage (I am not a multimedia person), but I finally did.
-Most of space is used by virtual machines an various lab setups.
-So, had to go shopping, and found out WD Red NAS 2TB HDDs are still most silent and price/performance option, si, bought x2.
+Most of space is used by virtual machines and various lab setups.
+So, had to go shopping, and found out WD Red NAS 2TB HDDs are still most silent and price/performance option, so, bought x2.

 Short log of expanding existing sw RAID1 + LVM setup with these: